creusot-rs/creusot/HACKING.md

 - **By default** the testsuite will use the global Creusot configuration managed by `cargo creusot setup`.
 You first need to have successfully run `cargo creusot setup install` (or `cargo creusot setup install-external`).
-- **Alternatively:** you can set a custom Creusot configuration for the testsuite in `.creusot-config/` at the root of the git repo.
+- **Alternatively** you can set a custom Creusot configuration for the testsuite in `.creusot-config/` at the root of the git repo.
 Start by running `cp -r .creusot-config.sample .creusot-config`.
 This will tell the testsuite to use whichever `why3` binary is in the PATH, but you can also tweak